 How to Help Black Out your Fort Lauderdale Windows04/02/2018Danielle Micich There are a lot of reasons you may want to control the light coming from your windows in Fort Lauderdale.
-Whether you need to block ambient street light, constant traffic going by, or normal sunlight, blacking out the light from your windows is necessary for relaxing and getting quality sleep.
+Whether you need to block ambient street light, constant traffic going by, or normal sunlight, blacking out the light coming from your windows is necessary for relaxing and getting quality sleep.
 Image courtesy of Room ResolutionsFor those dreaming of better sleep, Sunburst is here to help Fort Lauderdale homeowners black out their windows.What Window Coverings Control Light The Best?Lots of Fort Lauderdale window treatments claim to block light, and you can basically divide them into three groups: the good, the bad, and the ugly.
-Take a look.Blackout Window Treatments – The GoodThe best window treatments to dim your windows should do a few things:Effectively block light from entering.Operate easily depending on your needs throughout the day.Look fantastic.The window covering that hits all these marks is Fort Lauderdale plantation shutters.
+Take a look.Blackout Window Treatments – The GoodThe best window treatments to dim your windows should do these things:Effectively block light from entering.Operate easily depending on your needs throughout the day.Look fantastic.The window covering that hits all these marks is Fort Lauderdale plantation shutters.
 When you shut the slats, shutters create a seal on your windows, blocking almost all the light.
-Our patented Polywood shutters also come with built-in weatherstripping that covers the gaps around your window frame, blocking even more light.
-And unlike vinyl shutters, Polywood is guaranteed to warp or bend, which can result in gaps that let light in.And unlike some bargain-bin DIY blackout products, shutters look great in any space.
-Rather than looking like hardware, they’re as fashionable as they are functional.A second option in the “good” category is room-darkening cellular shades.
+Our patented Polywood shutters even have built-in weatherstripping that covers the gaps around your window frame, blocking even more light.
+And unlike vinyl shutters, Polywood is guaranteed to warp or bend, which can result in gaps that let light in.And unlike some bargain-bin DIY blackout solutions, shutters look great in any space.
+Instead of looking like hardware, they’re as fashionable as they are functional.Another option in the “good” category is room-darkening cellular shades.
 These are made with thick and dense material to block out most of the sunlight, and extend to the edges of your window opening.
 There can be some small spaces around the edges of the shade where light might peak inside.
-But for a non-shutter product, room darkening shades make the cut.Blackout Window Treatments – The BadIn this category we have window treatments that don’t quite cut it when it comes to blacking out a window.
-Any fabric window covering, from curtains to drapes, can let some light in if they aren’t both very dense and go beyond the perimeter of your window.
+But for a non-shutter product, light-blocking shades make the cut.Blackout Window Treatments – The BadIn this category we have window treatments that don’t quite cut it when it comes to blacking out a window.
+Any fabric window covering, from curtains to drapes, can let some light in unless they’re both very dense and go beyond the perimeter of your window.
 Even heavy-duty blinds don’t get the job done, because the slats on blinds are always going to let slivers of light in.
 That means you’re going to get light, even if it’s at a very slight angle.Blackout Window Treatments – The UglySearch for “Fort Lauderdale window blackouts” online and you might find some easy to use DIY sheets that you hang in your window to block light.
 Most of them are customizable to your window size and shape, and adhere to the window frame via velcro or another adhesive.
 And for the most part, they work fairly well.But the issues with those products are twofold.
 First off, they don’t exactly look good.
 Many of these products sacrifice style for function.
 So if you get a few of these blackout sheets, do it in a spot that you don’t mind looking unstylish.Creative Commons by License Second, for being easy to DIY, you’d better hope that you don’t have to take them up and down often.
 The adhesive or velcro that attach them to the wall can wear off fairly quickly, which means you have to head back to the store for another one.Let Sunburst Shutters Fort Lauderdale Help You SeeTo find out more about indoor shutters and other window treatments to block light, get in touch with your Fort Lauderdale shutter team.
 Fill out the form below or call us at 561-440-8535 today to get a free, no strings attached consultation.